• CRM & Integrations

 To get around this, choose tools that fit into your team’s existing workflow.
 Reps live in their inbox, so your automation tool should, too.
 When a tool works inside Gmail and syncs activity automatically, there’s nothing new to learn and no change in habit required.
 This is the fastest way to get full team adoption and see the benefits of automation without a fight.

-Solving Technical Integration Problems
+Troubleshooting Technical Integration Issues

 Connecting your CRM to other sales tools can be complex.
 A weak or poorly configured integration creates data silos and breaks your workflows.
 If your email tool doesn't sync every activity to Salesforce correctly, your pipeline visibility is compromised.
 Reps lose trust in the system, and managers can't make accurate forecasts.
 These integration challenges often stem from tools that weren't built to work together.